Skip to main content

 • Encourage the team to sketch out tasks, bugs, and any item that requires it during this scrum meeting.
 It should be an extremely collaborative event.

-• Similarly, try to have a measure of the team’s velocity before sprint planning begins, assuming you have been operating in the Scrum methodology for some time.
+• Try to have a measure of the team’s velocity before sprint planning begins, assuming you have been operating in the Scrum methodology for a while.

 Anything Else?

 Sprint planning allows the scrum team to answer the questions, “What can be delivered in this next sprint?
 And how will we accomplish that work?”
-It helps provide predictability and creates a collaborative environment to arrive at the goal for each sprint.
+It helps provide predictability and creates a collaborative environment..

 Sprint Planning Templates